atgreen/red-light-green-light/README.md

 Any remaining entries in the test results are recorded as UNKNOWN.
-`rlgl` interprets these as failures, but they are reported as UNKNOWN in order aim for 100% coverage of the `PASS`/FAIL scans.
+`rlgl` interprets these as failures, but they are reported as UNKNOWN in order aim for 100% coverage of the `PASS`/`FAIL` scans.

 The `XFAIL`, `FAIL`, `PASS` files are maintained in a git repo.
 The git repo (and credentials) are identified by the policy ID.
 Changing policy requires modifying the policy in git, which is logged and auditable.

-The server side also records which policies have received green lights, and can report on those facts.
+In addition to this simple test evaluation service, the server can report on which policies have received green lights for each Player ID, and records all test documents for archive and audit purposes.

 Policy in Detail
 ---------------